technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 4 - Write Copilot prompts for creating report pages in Power BI.md

     ![A screenshot of a phone Description automatically generated](./media/media4/image19.png)

+**Note** - The suggested prompts might be different from the one shown in this Lab as copilot uses different methodologies.
+You can select as per the details that you want to analyse.

-2. If you want to understand the sales analysis base don customer information – You Enter **“Create a new page report that shows sales analysis based on the customer information”**
+2. If you want to understand the sales analysis based on customer information – You Enter **“Create a new page report that shows sales analysis based on the customer information”**